LoganDavidTalbot/Demo.EnrichedSearch/README.md

 # Azure Cognitive Search Demo

 ## Introduction
 This repository is used to demo and investigate the capabilities of the Azure Cognitive Search Service.
 The repository is split into two parts.
-One part which demos the a enriched search experience and the second part that demos searching files using Azure Cogintive Services to index (collect) the data.
+One part which demos the a enriched search experience and the second part that demos searching files using Azure Cognitive Services to index (collect) the data.
+With this repository you can easily build and deploy a working solution of Azure Cognitive Search using Azure DevOps (see Setup).

 ### Useful Links
 - [What is Azure Cognitive Search](https://docs.microsoft.com/en-gb/azure/search/search-what-is-azure-search)